Handley Page Halifax: Operational service

-The only Victoria Cross to be awarded to any Halifax pilot went to Cyril J. Barton of No. 578 Squadron for displaying great gallantry in bringing his heavily damaged aircraft back after a raid on Nuremberg on the night of 30/31 March 1944.
+The only Victoria Cross to be awarded to a Halifax pilot went to Cyril J. Barton of No. 578 Squadron for displaying great gallantry in bringing his damaged aircraft back after a raid on Nuremberg on the night of 30/31 March 1944.
 Barton continued to fly the Halifax while other crew members bailed out.
-He was killed in the aircraft's crash-landing, but the remaining crew survived due to his actions.
+He was killed crash-landing but the remaining crew survived due to his actions.